ankane/torch.rb/README.md

 - Methods that return booleans use `?` instead of `is_`  (`tensor?` instead of `is_tensor`)
 - Numo is used instead of NumPy (`x.numo` instead of `x.numpy()`)

+It should be possible to convert many PyTorch tutorials to Ruby.
+Feel free to open an issue if you run into problems.

 ## Tutorial

 Some examples below are from [Deep Learning with PyTorch: A 60 Minutes Blitz](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)